 Congruent: prime and target are the same word.

 Incongruent: Prime and target are a different word from a different semantic category that do not share letters in common locations.

+Response measure – A within subject variable of two levels.

+Motion tracking: The participant chooses an answer by reaching and touching it on the screen.

+Keyboard response: The participant chooses an answer by pressing "F" / "J" accordingly.

-Item type – A within subject variable of two levels.
+Item type – A within subject variable of two levels (manipulated for the task, though it is not a variable of interest for the analysis).

 Natural: target and / or prime describe a natural item (e.g., "Plant", "Cloud").